AlbelNox/ToDoList/Webserver via raspberry pi/README.md

 - SSH access and configuration
 - Index page customization via Bash
 - Basic TCP traffic monitoring (port 80)
+- Adding user in raspberry pi with diffrent access permissions
+- `Optional`: Setting static ip-adress for raspberry pi
+- Installation for docker
+- How to build a docker-container
+- start your application with the docker container

 # Setup
 ## Setup Guide: Webserver on Raspberry Pi (`Headless, from Windows`)